Aly Goni

-Early life And personal life
+Early life

-Aly Goni was born on 25 February 1991 to a Muslim family in Bhaderwah, Jammu & Kashmir.
-He is the son of Amjad Goni and Ruby Goni and has a sister named Ilham Goni.
-Aly Goni met actress Jasmin Bhasin on airport in 2018 when they were leaving for Fear Factor: Khatron Ke Khiladi 9.
-Later the two begun dating each other in 2021 after appearing in Bigg Boss 14.
+Goni was born on 25 February 1991 to a Muslim family in Bhaderwah, Jammu & Kashmir.
+He is the son of Ruby and Amjad Goni.
+He has a sister named Ilham Goni.

+Personal life

+Goni met actress Jasmin Bhasin during Fear Factor: Khatron Ke Khiladi 9.
+They initially became friends and started dating in 2021 after their stint on Bigg Boss 14.

 Career

 In 2012, Aly started his career by participating in the reality show MTV Splitsvilla 5.

 In 2013, he made his acting debut with Star Plus's Yeh Hai Mohabbatein where he played Romi Bhalla until its end in December 2019.

 In 2015, he started playing the main lead Raj Kapoor by replacing Vibhav Roy in Star Plus's Kuch Toh Hai Tere Mere Darmiyaan and the show went off the air in January 2016.

 In 2016, he played the role of Kabir Raichand in &TV's Yeh Kahan Aa Gaye Hum.
 He later played the role of Virat in Life OK's Bahu Hamari Rajni Kant.

 In 2017, he played Sushant in StarPlus's Dhhai Kilo Prem.

 In 2018, he appeared as Naman Kapoor in Sony TV's Dil Hi Toh Hai.
 In September 2018, He made his music video debut with song "Cheater Mohan" which was sung by Kanika Kapoor.
 He also played a negative character of Vyom in Naagin 3.

 In 2019, he participated in Colors TV's Fear Factor: Khatron Ke Khiladi 9.
 He also appeared in Colors TV's comedy show Khatra Khatra Khatra.
 In June 2019, he did his second music video named "Tere Jism 2".In July 2019, he participated in Star Plus's dance reality show Nach Baliye 9 with Nataša Stanković as an ex couple.